eternal-flame-AD/pow-buster/README.md

   - [License](#license)
   - [AI Disclaimer](#ai-disclaimer)

-A fast, adversarially implemented mCaptcha/Anubis/go-away PoW solver, targeting AVX-512, simd128 and SPIR-V compute (shader in WGSL).
+A fast, adversarially implemented mCaptcha/Anubis/go-away PoW solver, targeting AVX-512/SHA-NI/simd128 with an experimental shader in WGSL.
+Can be used for computing solutions to these systems without disabling privacy-enhancing features without wasting energy in the browser.

 The benchmarks demonstrate a significant performance gap between browser-based JavaScript execution and native implementations (both optimized CPU and unoptimized GPU), suggesting fundamental challenges for PoW-based browser CAPTCHA systems.